Mount Teneriffe VI via Kamikaze Trail / 經神風小道上坦納利弗山之六

 Dog-Friendly: yes

-Mount Teneriffe Trail
+Mount Teneriffe (Kamikaze) Trail

-Teneriffe Falls on the way to Mount Teneriffe
+Teneriffe Falls en route to Mount Teneriffe

-Teneriffe Falls on the way to Mount Teneriffe
+Teneriffe Falls en route to Mount Teneriffe

 See more trip photos here.